 Early detection, reporting and not moving infected plants is vital, and will provide the best chance of eradicating this disease.

-A movement control order (Importing commercial plants and plant products) is now in place for citrus canker and carriers which means that host plants, planting materials and equipment may not be brought into South Australia.
+A movement control order (Importing commercial plants and plant products) is in place for Citrus canker and carriers which means that host plants, planting materials and equipment may not be brought into South Australia.
 An industry alert has also been issued.
 This is to prevent it spreading into South Australian produce areas.